JGallows/google-homepage/README.md

-The goal of this project is to deconstruct the Google Homepage using developer tools and then reconstruct the homepage.
+The goal of this project is to construct the Google homepage with minimal use of developer tools.